Developing a Cancer of Unknown Primary (CUP) test

 Associate Professor Richard Tothill

-This project builds on research from the collaborative SUPER and SUPER-NEXT studies, utilising state-of-the-art genomic approaches to help resolve the cancer tissues of origin and identify potential targeted treatment approaches – with many treated through clinical lead Professor Linda Mileshkin’s specialised CUP clinic at the Peter MacCallum Cancer Centre.
+This project built upon the research from the collaborative SUPER and SUPER-NEXT studies and utilised state-of-the-art genomic approaches to resolve the cancer tissues of origin and identify potential targeted treatment approaches – with many treated through clinical lead Professor Linda Mileshkin’s specialised CUP clinic at the Peter MacCallum Cancer Centre.